Charminar (2013 film): Casting

-Initially, actors Ganesh, Ajay Rao and Srinagar Kitty were considered to play the lead in the film.
-Ajay and Kitty have worked in Chandru's previous films, but both backed out citing prior commitments.
+Initially, actors Ganesh, Ajay Rao and Srinagar Kitty were considered to play the male lead in the film.
+Ajay and Kitty had worked in Chandru's previous films, but both backed out citing prior commitments.
 Though Ganesh was ready to act in the film, Chandru could not afford the remuneration Ganesh had asked.
 Finally Prem was approached for the role and he accepted the offer.
 Meghana Gaonkar was chosen to play the lead female role of Radha.

 Filming

-Completing the two schedules of shooting director R Chandru is moving to Bidar, Bijapur, Sakleshpur and other locations for the songs, three days of shoot will be held in USA.
-The opening song for protagonist is shot there and in the ancient places like Hemagiri, Srirangapatna the sets were erected for the film disclosed R Chandru.
+Completing two schedules of shooting, director R Chandru moved to Bidar, Bijapur, Sakleshpur and other locations for the songs, with three days of shoot held in USA.
+The opening song for protagonist was shot there.
+R Chandru disclosed that sets were erected for the film in the ancient places like Hemagiri and Srirangapatna.

 Soundtrack

 The audio release of the movie was held on 14 December 2012 at Green House Raj Milan.
-R Chandru invited twenty plus teachers who taught him from alphabets and honored them with a shawl, memento, garland and fruit basket.
-Chandru honored his teachers from the chief guest from Sri Adhichunchanagiri Math while his father, brothers, actor Prem Kumar, Meghana Gaonkar, Kumudha joined the felicitation.
-'Charminar' has music from newcomer Hari. lyricists Lokesh Krishna written lyrics for 5 songs beautifully and Mahesh Jeeva have written one song.
-The track "Radhe Radhe" & "Nanna yedeya gode mele" received extrodrinary appreciation and met with good reviews upon the release.
+R Chandru invited more than twenty of his teachers and honoured each of them with a shawl, a memento, a garland and fruit basket.
+The chief guest was from Sri Adhichunchanagiri Math while his father, brothers, actor Prem, Meghana Gaonkar, Kumudha joined the felicitation.

+'Charminar' has music from newcomer Hari.
+Lyricists Lokesh Krishna wrote 5 songs and Mahesh Jeeva has written one song.
+The tracks "Radhe Radhe" & "Nanna yedeya gode mele" received extraordinary appreciation and good reviews upon release.
 The album consists of seven tracks.